fortedigital/EpiResponsivePicture/README.md

   );
 ```

-==Please not that `optimizely-responsive-picture` is designed to work only with ImageSharp as a resizing engine.
+==Please note that `optimizely-responsive-picture` is designed to work only with ImageSharp as a resizing engine.
 In other cases resizing logic and parameters may differ and not work as expected.==

 ## Backwards compatibility
 ### ImageResizer